Systems · People · AI Integration · Toronto, ON

 • Attend key meetings as advisor

-• Quarterly roadmap refresh
+• Quarterly roadmap and AI adoption refresh

 • Same-day response